liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/12-liferay-enterprise-search/01-configuring-elasticsearch.markdown

 3. Before continuing, make sure you have set the [`JAVA_HOME` environment variable](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/)

-4. If you have multiple JDKs installed, make sure Elasticsearch and Liferay are using the same version.
+4. If you have multiple JDKs installed, make sure Elasticsearch and @product@ are using the same version.
 You can specify this in `[Elasticsearch Home]/bin/elasticsearch.in.sh`: